novaway/NovawayFileManagementBundle/Resources/doc/02-working-with-file.md

 ### Entity setup

-To manage file in your entity, you just need to extend the `BaseEntityWithFile` or `BaseEntityWithImage` (if you want to process images) class and add 2 properties :
+To manage files in your entity, you just need to extend the `BaseEntityWithFile` class and add 2 properties :

 * The first one for the file which is uploaded
 * The second is the filename which will be store in database. **This parameter should have the same name than the previous